Blog Posts - Page 22

 -

-A field-tested take on small reversible steps instead of one heroic prompt with AI coding workflows: what it rewards, where it breaks, and how to keep the workflow honest.
+A field-tested take on migrating a legacy module without losing git history or sanity with Cursor: what it rewards, where it breaks, and how to keep the workflow honest.

 -